torvalds/linux/Documentation/arm/samsung-s3c24xx/overview.rst

 NAND
 ----

-  The current kernels now have support for the s3c2410 NAND controller.
+  The current kernels yesw have support for the s3c2410 NAND controller.
 If there are any problems the latest linux-mtd code can be found from http://www.linux-mtd.infradead.org/